 As the golden quarter approaches, retail analysts, eCommerce vendors, and pundits of all sorts start issuing predictions for the upcoming peak season.
-Unsurprisingly, these are slower coming through at the moment.
-COVID-19 has rendered the rule book useless.
+Unsurprisingly, the data tells a confusing story this year, as COVID-19 has rendered the rule book useless.

-Although stores are officially open, the threat of local lockdowns and second peaks loom.
+Although stores are officially open, the threat of local retail store lockdowns and second and third peaks loom.
 However, customers are still shopping, and online transactions are accelerating globally.

 Consumers want a shopping experience that is better, faster, and safer.
-We are starting to see a blending of online and physical channels – a hybrid shopping experience - becoming more popular as consumers look to safely engage with brands.
+We are seeing a blend of online and physical channels - a hybrid shopping experience - becoming more popular as consumers look to safely engage with brands.

 COVID-19 is also driving long-lasting behavioral shifts.
 As a result, many consumers no longer feel comfortable about undertaking 'normal' activities such as traveling on public transportation or using a changing room when shopping in-person.
 So, what will peak season look like in 2020?